 Both are randomized placebo-controlled studies recently completed by groups at Johns Hopkins University (JHU) and at New York University (NYU).
 Both are reasonably large phase II trials of psilocybin-assisted psychotherapy in patients suffering from cancer-related psychosocial distress.

 “These two studies,” the authors wrote, “represent the first sufficiently powered, formal double-blind, placebo-controlled assessment of a psychedelic agent for therapeutic effect using modern clinical approaches and assessment instruments.”

 Both studies, they added, “found remarkable efficacy [having the intended result] that is unprecedented for cancer-related psychosocial distress with any currently available conventional therapies.”

 Psilocybin & Help for Anxiety

 The JHU study (Griffiths RR et al. Psilocybin produces substantial and sustained decreases in depression and anxiety in patients with life-threatening cancer: a randomized double-blind trial.
-J. Psychopharmacol.
-In press.) investigated the effects of a high oral psilocybin dose with a low dose as a placebo on anxiety or depressive disorders caused or worsened by the cancer diagnosis.
+J Psychopharmacol.
+2016 Dec; 30(12): 1181-1197.) investigated the effects of a high oral psilocybin dose with a low dose as a placebo on anxiety or depressive disorders caused or worsened by the cancer diagnosis.